roggc/dinou-app/README.md

 ## page_functions.ts (or `.tsx`, `.js`, `.jsx`)

-`page_functions.ts` is a file for defining three diferent possible functions.
+`page_functions.ts` is a file for defining four diferent possible functions.
 These are:

 - `getProps`: a function to fetch data in the server and pass this data as props to the page component and the root layout (if exists).